Whenever you look up at night sky, you’re likely to see thousands of glittering stars hanging in the dark.

 Stars last for billions of years.
 In fact, the smaller the star, the longer it is likely to live for.

-Stars expire through many different ways, though the most common way for a star to burn out is to expand into a red giant, and to condense into a white dwarf.
+Stars die in many different ways, though the most common way is for them to expand into a red giant, then vaporise into a compact white dwarf.
 This is when they go dark.

 Some of the most famous constellations in the night sky include Ursa Major and Ursa Minor, which represent bears.
 You will also find shapes and constellations which are common to the Western zodiac.

-Stars arrive in many different colours, from red to blue, as its appearance depends on how hot its surface is.
-However, you will never find a fully green star.
+Stars arrive in many different colors, from red to blue, as its appearance depends on how hot its surface is.
+Though, you’ll never find a completely green star.

-The Sun, our central star in our solar system, is actually a dwarf star.
-This means that, compared to some of the other stars and bodies out in space, it’s fairly small!
+The Sun, the central star in our solar system, is actually a dwarf star.
+This means that, compared to some of the other stars and bodies out in space, it’s tiny!

-In fact, the Sun itself is thought to be responsible for up to 99% of mass in our solar system.
+In fact, its understood that the Sun itself to be responsible for up to 99% of mass in our solar system.

-It takes around four billion years for a star to die, which means that no one has been able to physically see a star die.
-We just haven’t caught one yet!
+It takes around four billion years for a star to die, which means that no one has been able to see a star actually die.
+We haven’t caught one yet!

-Do you have any fun or interesting facts about the stars that you’d like to share?
-Let us know in the comments section below!
+Do you know any fun facts about the stars?
+Share them in the comments below!